dmv7zero3/babes-club-website/GITHUB.md

-"Update my changes to GitHub using the standard add, commit, and push command."

-git add . && git commit -m "feat: update homepage to use new ParallaxSection and related parallax improvements" && git push origin main
+## Push Your Changes to GitHub

+# 1. Stage all changes (new, modified, deleted files)

+git add .

+# 2. Commit with a descriptive message (replace YOUR_MESSAGE below)

+git commit -m "YOUR_MESSAGE"

+# 3. Push to the main branch on GitHub

+git push origin main